 The Asia Scotland Institute, in partnership with the Scottish Confucius Institute for Business and Communications, is delighted to welcome Li Yu to Scotland on the 7th of March.
 Li will be presenting ‘China’s Financial Market Liberalisation and Cross-Border Investment Opportunities’.

 Li joined HSBC Global Banking and Markets (GBM) in 2011 from Schroders NFC as an Alternatives Product Specialist.
-In 2013, Li was selected as one of the China ambassadors from London to attended HSBC’s China ambassador training programme in Shanghai before taking on the role of China Specialist to promote HSBC China propositions across the global client base.
+In 2013, Li was selected as one of the China ambassadors from London to attend HSBC’s China ambassador training programme in Shanghai before taking on the role of China Specialist to promote HSBC China propositions across the global client base.

 In her current role, Li drives HSBC GBM’s strategy of gaining access to both inbound and outbound China investments for institutional clients and has been a key contributor to the HSBC Group’s renminbi internationalisation initiatives.